akramhammam5/Pycalculator/README.md

 # Python Basic Calculator

 This is V1.0 of my Basic Python Calculator project.
 The version is not going to be special it is just a Basic Calculator.
-I will always keep the project updated with more advanced function and UI.
+I will always keep the project updated with more advanced functions and UI.
 The project is still under development.

 ## Authors